NickZward/Personal-Projects/The Pizza Project/README.md

 ![Screenshot 2023-03-22 at 5 01 32 PM](https://user-images.githubusercontent.com/29818091/226965890-71248a15-746f-4247-baf7-a951c90cbf98.png)

 ## Order Activity:
-The first dashboard contains information about order activity.
-This dashboard contains information such as:
-Total orders, total sales, total items, average order value, sales by category, top selling items, orders by hour, sales by hour, orders by address, orders by delivery/pick up.
+The first dashboard focused on order activity, providing valuable insights into sales trends, top-selling items, and customer preferences.
 In order to extract the information needed for this dashboard I used this query:

 ```
 SELECT